ferpintado99/EV-Navigator/README.md

 ## Setup
 1. Clone the repository.
 2. Use `docker-compose up` to start the services.
-3. Send a POST request to the API with necessary parameters.
+3. Send a POST request to the API at "http://localhost:8002/process_data" with necessary parameters.

 ## Usage
 Send a POST request with the following JSON payload structure: